sakitume/Custom-ERCF-Build-Sakitume-Edition/docs/sidebar/happy-hare.md

 I intitially thought that "ERCF v2.0" might be the best option, since I'm using SturdyBunny, Thumper Blocks, Springy and Binky.
 But the problem is that if you choose "ERCF v2.0" some configuration values will be generated based on Happy Hare thinking you're using the 23.05mm wide Triple Decky filament blocks when we're actually using the 21.0mm Thumper Blocks.
 This ends up breaking the `MMU_CALIBRATE_SELECTOR` auto-calibration later on.

 I tried custom but that wasn't sufficient as well.
-It turns out that "ERCF v1.1. (all variations)" is actually what you want as it will let you specify each mod you're using.
-When it ask you if you are using "Triple-Decky" just say no and it will end up using the correct 21.0mm width that Thumper Blocks and original SturdyBunny/ERCF uses.
+It turns out that choosing "ERCF v1.1. (all variations)" worked the best as it will let you specify each mod you're using.
+When it asks you if you are using "Triple-Decky" just say no and it will end up using the correct 21.0mm width that Thumper Blocks and original SturdyBunny/ERCF uses.

 Here's what the install script looks like when I ran it and chose the correct options for my particular build.